duncantl/ST141B_S23/Data/NCBI/README.md

 + [funs3.R](funs3.R)
    + attempt to make the functions read both header lines to get the full variable names, i.e., "Scientific Name" and "Common Name" rather than just "Name" and "Name"
-   + this has problems we need to debug
+   + this has problems/errors and  we need to debug this.

 + [Debugging.md](Debugging.md)
    + process of debugging funs3.R to get to funs4.R